 How does a mom turn her career gap into a positive, and make it work on LinkedIn?

 The average break taken by moms is about two years.
-I personally took a longer time off from work to raise my two daughters.
-Now as co-founder of a networking and opportunities platform for women entrepreneurs and professionals, I work with both moms and companies.
+I personally took a much longer time off from work to raise my two daughters.
+Now as the co-founder of a talent platform, I work with both moms and companies.
 That gives me the advantage of viewing and understanding both perspectives.

 If opting out signals to employers that potential employees prioritize family over work, lack updated skills, and are less motivated, can moms reverse these signals?
-What steps can I recommend to stay-at-home moms immersed in 24X7 childcare that seem achievable, without undue pressure?
+What steps can be recommended to stay-at-home moms immersed in 24X7 childcare that seem achievable, without undue pressure?

 Each one of the tips outlined below can differentiate and elevate you by helping you optimize your career break and add value to your LinkedIn presence.